hdsu-bioquant/r4sc2024/day2/09_single_cell_atac_seq_preprocessing.md

 ## Pre-processing workflow

 ### Installations

 For the pipeline, we will use the Signac R library.
 Please, make sure that you have installed the following libraries by running the following commands.

+**If you have installed them yesterday, you do not need to redo this!**

 ``` r